-- 2.7.
-There must be a sufficient number of faculty members with competence to instruct and supervise all residents.
-(Core) - 2.8.
-Faculty Responsibilities Faculty members must be role models of professionalism.
-(Core) - 2.8.a.
-Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care.
-(Core)
+- 2.7.b.
+There must be at least one FTE physician faculty member (FTE equals 45 hours per week devoted to the program), who has current ABOS or AOBOS certification in the specialty, for every four residents in the program. ^(Core) - 2.8.
+Faculty Responsibilities Faculty members must be role models of professionalism. ^(Core) - 2.8.a.
+Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care. ^(Core)